Member Handbook

 Community Transitions

-Community transition funds are one-time, set-up expenses for adults to live in homes of their own.
-It can help if you are moving from a state developmental center, ICF-IID group home, nursing facility or other licensed living arrangement (such as a group home, foster home or alternative family living home) to a living arrangement where you are directly responsible for your own living expenses.
 The lease must be in your name or that of your legal guardian or representative, or you must own the home.
 Community transition services can pay for security deposits, essential furnishings, window coverings, food preparation items, sheets, towels and deposits for utilities, including telephone, electricity, heating and water.
-Community transition can only be used once.
-The limit of the NC Innovations waiver for this service is $5,000 over 5 years
+Community transition funds can only be used once.
+The limit of the NC Innovations waiver for this service is $5,000 over 5 years.

 Crisis Services

 Crisis services help you if a situation is a threat to your health and safety or the health and safety of others.
-This service could help you if you are at risk for losing your job, your home or other important activity in your life, and help prevent you from needing institutional placement or hospitalization.
+This service could help if you are at risk for losing your job, your home or other important activity in your life and help prevent you from needing institutional placement or hospitalization.
 Crisis services are available to help you 24 hours per day, 7 days per week.
 There are 3 types of crisis services that can help you:

 Day Supports